 How to Apply

 Applications are accepted on a rolling basis, though your chances of being matched to a host site are better if we receive your application by March 1st of the year.

 You’ll need to fill out our application form (which includes a resume, work samples, two letters of reference) and obtain the background clearances required by the Pennsylvania Department of Education.
 Our Program Coordinator will also need to observe you teach or conduct a small workshop in a formal or informal setting prior to approving your application.

 You may submit your application electronically to: email@example.com, or mail to Marci Nelligan, Program Coordinator, South Central PaARTners, The Ware Center, 42 North Prince Street, Lancaster PA 17601.

-To become a roster artist with South Central PaARTners, you must receive all the clearances required by the Pennsylvania Department of Education: http://dhs.pa.gov/publications/findaform/childabusehistoryclearanceforms/index.htm
+To become a rostered artist with South Central PaARTners, you must receive all the clearances required by the Pennsylvania Department of Education: http://dhs.pa.gov/publications/findaform/childabusehistoryclearanceforms/index.htm

 Please be aware that it can take up to 6 weeks to receive the results of these clearances, and you must have them all completed prior to being placed in a residency.

-If you have any trouble accessing or completing these forms, please contact Marci Nelligan, South Central PaARTners at Millersville University Program Coordinator, at 717-517-8725 or firstname.lastname@example.org.
+If you have any questions or concerns about clearances, please contact Marci Nelligan, South Central PaARTners at Millersville University Program Coordinator, at 717-517-8725 or firstname.lastname@example.org.